 - 5.1 Medication should only be administered at the Academy when it would be detrimental to a child's health or school attendance not to do so.
-Where it is possible that medication that can be administered at home, rather than at school, it should be administered at home. - 5.2 No child under 16 should be given prescription or non-prescription medication without their parent/carer's written consent except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents. - 5.3 Students should not bring onto site or keep prescription medication themselves unless this is outlined in the Individual Medical Care Plan (See Appendix 5); the exception to this being inhalers. - 5.4 Any medicines that must be administered at the Academy will only be administered with the consent of the Headteacher and parents/carers.
+Where it is possible that medication that can be administered at home, rather than at school, it should be administered at home. - 5.2 Where possible, medicine should be self-administered by the student.
+However, in situations where this is not possible medicine must always be administered by a member of staff, as outlined in the child's Individual Medical Care Plan. - 5.3 No child under 16 should be given prescription or non-prescription medication without their parent/carer's written consent except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents. - 5.4 Students should not bring onto site or keep prescription medication themselves unless this is outlined in the Individual Medical Care Plan (See Appendix 5); the exception to this being inhalers. - 5.5 Any medicines that must be administered at the Academy will only be administered with the consent of the Headteacher and parents/carers.
 Nominated staff should supervise the self-administration of medication (to avoid the risk of double dosing).
-They must be willing to undertake this task and must receive specific instructions and training if necessary. - 5.5 If a student requires medication during the Academy day, the parents/carers must complete the relevant form (Medicine Administering Form) in Appendix 1.
+They must be willing to undertake this task and must receive specific instructions and training if necessary. - 5.6 If a student requires medication during the Academy day, the parents/carers must complete the relevant form (Medicine Administering Form) in Appendix 1.
 Each time there is a variation to the dose a new form is to be completed.
-If necessary, the Academy will assist in the completion of the form but it must be signed by the parent or carer. - 5.6 The smallest practicable dose should be brought to the Academy, preferably by the parent or carer, and be handed into the medical room. - 5.7 A medication record book/chart will be maintained at the location at which medicines are self-administered and an entry will be made by the person supervising the administering of the medicine.
-See Appendix 3. - 5.8 Certain medication can only be administered by a nominated person who will be specifically trained by nursing or medical staff.
-However, in the majority of cases, and as detailed in the students' Individual Medical Care Plan, the student will self- administer under the supervision of a nominated member of staff.
+If necessary, the Academy will assist in the completion of the form but it must be signed by the parent or carer. - 5.7 The smallest practicable dose should be brought to the Academy, preferably by the parent or carer, and be handed into the medical room. - 5.8 A medication record book/chart will be maintained at the location at which medicines are self-administered and an entry will be made by the person supervising the administering of the medicine.
+See Appendix 3.

-5.9 If it is necessary for students to bring Over the Counter Medicines (OTCM) or General Sales List Medicines onto site then they must inform a member of staff if they consume any.
+- 5.9 Certain medication can only be administered by a nominated person who will be specifically trained by nursing or medical staff.
+However, wherever possible, and as detailed in the students' Individual Medical Care Plan, the student will self-administer under the supervision of a nominated member of staff. - 5.10 If it is necessary for students to bring Over the Counter Medicines (OTCM) or General Sales List Medicines onto site then they must inform a member of staff if they consume any.
 Parents/carers must ensure the student is capable of responsible self-administration; otherwise the medication must be kept in the medical room.
+The exception to this is at Willoughby Academy, where all medication, including OTCM, will be kept in the medical room.